What is Minoxidil?

 Studies have shown that caffeine could be an effective blocker of the DHT hormone locally around hair follicles.
 In one particular lab study, hair follicles were removed from balding men and exposed to testosterone.
 Some were also exposed to caffeine.
 The hair growth from follicles exposed to testosterone was significantly reduced (as is the case with follicles affected by Male Pattern Hair Loss) whereas not only did caffeine seem to prevent testosterone from negatively affecting hair growth, but it also stimulated growth of the hair.

-For females, MPG, AA and Caffeine are especially important as they act as a substitute for Propecia.
-Propecia is the best known medically proven medication to combat genetic hair loss in men and takes effect by preventing DHT from reaching the hair follicles.
-Belgravia’s daily hair growth supplement Hair Vitalics also contains a component that may help to block DHT – Saw Palmetto.
+For females, MPG, AA and Caffeine are especially important as they act as a substitute for Finasteride 1mg.
+Finasteride is the best known medically proven medication to combat genetic hair loss in men and takes effect by preventing DHT from reaching the hair follicles.
+Belgravia’s daily hair growth supplement Hair Vitalics for Women also contains specially-chosen components which may help to block DHT.
 However, like MPG and AA, Hair Vitalics is not a clinically proven product.

 Getting the Best From Minoxidil

-A Belgravia treatment course consists of more than just minoxidil, we find that ‘treatment courses boosters’ are just as important.
-You can find out about hair growth boosters and how a Belgravia treatment course ensures the highest likelihood of hair re-growth by clicking here.
+A Belgravia treatment course consists of more than just medication; we find that hair growth supporting products are an important part of any treatment course.
+You can find out more about the various options and how a Belgravia treatment course is tailored to each women’s hair loss and medical profile in order to maximise the likelihood of hair regrowth, by viewing our female hair loss treatments page.